 #6 Which wineries should you visit in Mendoza?

 It can be hard to figure out which wineries to visit while in Mendoza.
-Especially, if you are planning to go out and exploring on your own.
+Especially, if you are planning to go out and explore on your own.

 An idea is to try and check out which wineries different tours go to, and then check out whether you can reserve a visit on your own there.